catid/snowshoe/README.md

 Requires a 4-GLV decomposition to use properly, and I think 2 dimensional decomposition is complicated enough for now.
 Also it would take a huge security hit to use.
 Maybe not a huge deal.

-## Choosing an Optimal Extension Field

-This was easy.
-The only real option is Fp^2.
-Larger exponents provide diminishing returns in terms of real security, and math over Fp^2 is the same as grade-school complex math (a + b*i).

-Multiplication over Fp^2 takes about 66 cycles on a Sandy Bridge processor, whereas multiplication on well-chosen Fp of the same size takes 55 cycles.
-[17] This performance loss is more than compensated for by faster field inversions and allowing for efficient endomorphisms.

 ## Choosing Endomorphism Dimensions